-The photocatalytic air purifier is based on photocatalytic oxidation (PCO), an emerging air purifier technology that converts fine particles and toxic gasses into safer compounds.
+The photocatalytic air purifier is based on photocatalytic oxidation (PCO), an emerging air purifier technology that converts fine (UP to .1 micron) particles (NOT larger particulate) and toxic gasses into safer compounds.

 A photocatalytic air cleaner uses broad spectrum ultraviolet light, which reacts with a thin-film titanium dioxide-based chemical catalyst, in the presence of water, to create hydroxyl radicals and super-oxide ions which oxidize volatile organic compounds (VOCs), and eliminate microorganisms adsorbed on the catalyst surface.

 Oh, that makes everything perfectly clear.

 Let’s analyze this paragraph one concept at a time: a real bright light shines on a wet metal thing which makes tiny pac-man people that get rid of bad stuff stuck on the surface and turn it into carbon dioxide and water.

 When the pac-people are done, they turn back into to oxygen and hydrogen.